aliyun/plugsched/README.md

 **Q: Does plugsched conflict with the hotfix of Kpatch?**

 Yes.
-The overlaped part between plugsched and kpatch will be overwrote by plugsched.
+The overlapped part between plugsched and kpatch will be overwritten by plugsched.
 However, we have designed conflict detecting mechanisms that can be used in the production environment.

 **Q: Can I modify a function outside the scheduler boundary?**